mariaalineg/can-lab-arduino/README.md

 # can-lab-arduino
-Low-cost CAN analyzer + didactic BIS simulator (Arduino + MCP2515).
-SIoT 2025.
+Low-cost, classroom-ready CAN analyzer and BIS simulator using Arduino + MCP2515.
+Real-time capture/decoding via CANHacker; includes logs and scripts for basic throughput/latency evaluation.